HuiYingChung/yimu/README.md

   or the first item in the right-click menu.
 Pausing stops both audio capture and the live translation connection without splitting the current transcript.
-- **Finish + summarize**: choose **Finish** to close the current transcript.
-  Yimu then shows the provider, character count, and estimated number of requests.
-The transcript is sent only if you confirm.
-A saved session can be retried later — including after restarting Yimu — from **Summarize last session…** in the right-click menu.
+- **Finish + summarize**: when **Save transcript** is enabled, choose **Finish** to close the current transcript.
+Yimu then shows the provider, character count, and estimated number of requests; the transcript is sent only if you confirm.
+If saving is disabled, **Finish** simply stops the session without a dialog or summary.
+A saved session can be retried later from **Summarize last session…** in the right-click menu.
+After restarting Yimu, pause live translation first to enable that menu item.
+The summary follows the current subtitle target language; there is no separate summary language setting.
 - **Settings**: right-click → 設定….
 - **Quit**: press `Esc`, or right-click → 結束.